 The Migratory Birds Convention Act, 1994 generally relates to the protection of migratory birds and their nests.
 It implements a 1916 Convention between Canada and the United States.
 The Act regulates hunting, possession and trade in birds and nests.
-The Department of the Environment administers the Act, although the Minister responsible for the Northern Pipeline has certain responsibilities relating to the pipeline.
+The Department of the Environment administers the Act, although the Minister responsible for the Northern Pipeline has certain responsibilities in relation to the pipeline.

 The Act's Migratory Bird Sanctuary Regulations establish and regulate activities at migratory bird sanctuaries.
-The regulations list several sanctuaries in the Northwest Territories (although none in the Yukon Territory); special rules apply to them.
-Note: The Minister of the Environment and the Minister of Indian Affairs and Northern Development may jointly administer some of these sanctuaries.
+The regulations list several sanctuaries in the Northwest Territories; special rules apply to them.
+Please note that the Minister of the Environment and the Minister of Indian Affairs and Northern Development, may jointly administer some of these sanctuaries.
 As well, activities may be subject to both the Migratory Bird Sanctuary Regulations and regulations under the Territorial Lands Act.